 - Setup tailored and fully automated bulk emails and follow-ups.

 - Keeping all customer details such as purchase history, the reason for their last call, etc.

 Of course, your lead may easily convert into a client from the first email opened.
 But who are we kidding, it’s rather an exception than a rule.
 For this reason, be ready to persuade your lead that you’re the best option in the market.
 For example, you may answer some additional questions, conduct a demo, or a personal meeting.
 You may also need to provide extra materials, so get ready to work.

 10. Don’t Push

 Let’s face it: people don’t like saying “no”.
 Mostly, they feel awkward and uncomfortable, and try to avoid this word as much as possible.
 That is why, if your prospect hasn’t responded after several follow-up emails, accept the fact that they are not interested in your service.

 Don’t get upset as you have other leads who may convert into clients any time soon.
 Better make an extra effort to get them.
 Develop your email campaigns, conduct A/B testing, and never lose hope.

 It’s high time to get down to business.
 After all the theoretical part, you are finally ready to write your own follow-up email after quotation.
 We hope that our sample will help you with it.

-The average email campaign open rate is 21.09%.
+The average email campaign open rate is 21.09% (Source: Mailchimp).
 Hopefully, with our advice, you’ll be able to increase this rate and get more response.
-Using this simple technique, you have the opportunity to boost your sales and attract more leads via email.
+Using this simple technique, you have the opportunity to boost your sales and get higher response rates via email.
 You already know why and how, now, it is time to make it happen.